pawelngei/alxd.org/content/49en_ministry_for_the_future.md

 If you haven't spotted it yet, the review above is a painful parody.

 "The Ministry For The Tourism In Zurich" doesn't exist.
-Kim Stanley Robinson penned only "The Ministry For The Future" with no (known to me) intent for it to be satirical.
+What I'm describing is  "The Ministry For The Future", which Kim Stanley Robinson penned with no (known to me) intent for it to be satirical.

-I've been working on voicing my concerns with the book for years and chose to go with such a sarcastic comparison not because of my hatred towards KSR, but because I wanted to show how his book limits us in our imaginations of the future.
+I've been working on voicing my concerns about the book for years and chose to go with such a sarcastic comparison not because of my hatred towards KSR, but because I wanted to show how his book limits us in our imaginations of the future.

 Many climate fiction enthusiasts I have spoken with over the years rightfully praise KSR for tackling such a daunting topic in a world where we cannot imagine _any_ climate future.
 I fully agree with them: a bold approach by a well-known author opened a lot of new readers to the movement.